- Old Navy

 Residents are reminded that metals may be dropped off at Central Metals (1983) Ltd. during normal business hours.

-Grass and leaves may be dropped at the community composting site on McCurdy Drive; trees and branches may be dropped at the chipping site adjacent to the Magee Road Treatment Plant.
+Grass and leaves may be dropped off at the community composting site on McCurdy Drive; trees and branches may be dropped off at the chipping site adjacent to the Magee Road Treatment Plant.